the-chosen-3rd/Hunger-Games-Software-Academy/README.md

 # Hunger-Games-Software-Academy
-only the strong surivie
+only the strong survive

 for a look at the site;  https://the-chosen-3rd.github.io/Hunger-Games-Software-Academy/
+(Launched on github pages for now).

-Parts of the front end are still under construction, and the backend is back end is currently being worked on
+A fully responsive front end, built using bootstrap.
+Parts of the front end are still under construction, and the backend is also currently being developed via a REST API, Django and python.